kiranrs/XAMPP-Project-Directory-Browser/README.md

  **V-1.0**

- # This is a big update.
-You can delete your existing files safely and replace V 1.0 in your root folder (htdocs).
+ # This is a BIG UPDATE 1.0

 ## What's New